 Sometimes overstanding, to leave a bit in the bank, may seem like a good idea because you can put the bow down and sail a little faster but because you are sailing further to get to the top of the beat, the result is a net loss.

 Sail the long tack first:

 unless there are other strategic reasons to do otherwise such as more pressure or a shift coming from the other side of the course.

 The reason to sail the long tack first is that you have more options when the breeze shifts.
 If you have already reached the layline, a lift will mean that all boats inside you get an advantage over you and all you can do is ease sails and head for the mark having sailed extra distance.

-Don’t give up: In fluky conditions, and you find yourself on the wrong side of a major shift, stay cool, its not the end of the world.
-Persistence is as much a part of sailing as is brilliance and hard work can often lessen the damage done by missing that shift.
+In fluky conditions, and you find yourself on the wrong side of a major shift, stay cool, it’s not the end of the world.
+Persistence is as much a part of sailing as brilliance and hard work can often lessen the damage done by missing that shift.

 - Get out on the course early and note how the wind is shifting before the start.

 - If you are expecting a persistent shift, sail to the shift.